redis/redis-doc/topics/streams-intro.md

 The first two special IDs are `-` and `+`, and are used in range queries with the `XRANGE` command.
 Those two IDs respectively means the smallest ID possible (that is basically `0-1`) and the greatest ID possible (that is `18446744073709551615-18446744073709551615`).
 As you can see it is a lot cleaner to write `-` and `+` instead of those numbers.

 Then there are APIs where we want to say, the ID of the item with the greatest ID inside the stream.
 This is what `$` means.
-So for instance if I want only new entires with `XREADGROUP` I use such ID to tell that I already have all the existing entries, but not the news that will be inserted in the future.
-Similarly when I create or set the ID of a consumer group, I can set the last delivered item to `$` in order to just deliver new entires to the consumers using the group.
+So for instance if I want only new entries with `XREADGROUP` I use such ID to tell that I already have all the existing entries, but not the news that will be inserted in the future.
+Similarly when I create or set the ID of a consumer group, I can set the last delivered item to `$` in order to just deliver new entries to the consumers using the group.

 As you can see `$` does not mean `+`, they are two different things, as `+` is the greatest ID possible in every possible stream, while `$` is the greatest ID in a given stream containing given entries.
 Moreover APIs will usually only understand `+` or `$`, yet it was useful to avoid loading a given symbol of multiple meanings.